 Where are those meal prep containers from?

 These eye-pleasing containers pictured above are from Amazon.
-They’re 2 Compartment Glass Meal Prep Containers made by Prep Naturals.
+They’re 2 Compartment Glass Meal Prep Containers (affiliate link!) made by Prep Naturals.
 I also own the 3 Compartment version as well.
 For info on all my favorite containers, please check out my post with all my container recommendations!

 I love this style of container for a few reasons:

 - I always prefer glass containers over plastic

 - They’re clear so you can easily see what’s inside